I definitely want to eat this when I go to Aomori! B-class gourmet food that you can't find in other prefectures! 5 selections

 Tsuyu yakisoba is a derivative of Kuroishi yakisoba, which was created around 1955.
 Its roots are said to be ``Tsuyu Soba,'' which was served to over-eating students by a restaurant called ``Mimasu.''

-Also, the taste of the sauce mixed with the soup and noodles creates a unique flavor and richness that you've never had before, and you'll definitely be addicted to it.
+Additionally, the flavor of the sauce that is tangled with the soup and noodles creates a unique flavor and richness you've never had before, making you addicted to it.

 INFORMATION